Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Introduction

 For functions that are unbounded along the real axis, such as the family $S_{a,b}$, we need to relax our notion of hyperbolicity somewhat.
-The reason is that such maps may have singular values that ``escape to infinity'' (i.e., converge to infinity under iteration).
-Such maps are not hyperbolic in the complex sense, as $\infty$ is not a hyperbolic attractor.
+The reason is that here some singular values may ``escape to infinity'' (i.e., converge to infinity under iteration).
+In this case, the function is not hyperbolic in the complex sense, as $\infty$ is not a hyperbolic attractor.
 However, such a singular value cannot be perturbed into an attracting basin by a \emph{real} perturbation.
 For example, consider the real exponential family, $E_{a}(x) = \exp(x)+ a$, $a \in\R$.
 For $a<1$, $E_a(z)$ is hyperbolic, but for $a>1$, the singular value $a$, and indeed every real starting value $x$, converges to $\infty$ under iteration.
-While these maps are not hyperbolic in the complex plane, it seems reasonable to describe their action on $\R$ as hyperbolic, motivating the following definition.
+These maps are not hyperbolic in the complex plane~-- indeed, the Julia set is the whole complex plane, the maps are far from uniformly expanding, and their topological dynamics is still not completely understood~-- but it seems reasonable to describe their action on $\R$ as hyperbolic, motivating the following definition.

 \begin{defn}[Real-hyperbolicity of maps in $\SR$] A function $f\in \SR$ is called \emph{real-hyperbolic} if every singular value either belongs to a basin of attraction or tends to infinity under iteration. \end{defn}